barrucadu/dejafu/doc/unit_testing.rst

 .. code-block:: haskell

-  dejafu myAction ("Assert the thing holds", myPredicate)
+  dejafu "Assert the thing holds" myPredicate myAction

 The ``dejafu`` function comes from ``Test.DejaFu``.
 It can't deal with testcases which need ``MonadIO``, use ``dejafuIO`` for that.